Contact-Implicit Model Predictive Control: Controlling Diverse Quadruped Motions Without Pre-Planned Contact Modes or Trajectories: Background

 \subsection{Contact Impulse}

-For the contact-implicit approach, the contact impulse is computed in the integration step of roll-out~\eqref{eq:forward}.
-In this work, the contact impulse $\bm{\lambda}$ is obtained with the per-contact iteration method with the hard contact model in~\citet{preclik2014models,raisim}.
-By applying the Signorini condition in velocity space, we initially categorize the contact scenarios.
-In the case of opening contact (separating), the contact impulse is zero.
-For the closing contact scenarios (clamping and sliding), the contact impulse for the $k$th contact point is computed by solving the following optimization problem that aims to minimize the kinetic energy at the contact point, based on the maximum dissipation principle:
+For the integration step of roll-out~\eqref{eq:forward}, contact impulse $\bm{\lambda}$ is obtained via per-contact iteration method with the hard contact model in~\citet{preclik2014models,raisim}.
+The contact scenarios can be categorized based on Signorini condition in velocity space.
+For opening contact (separating), the contact impulse is zero.
+For closing contact (clamping and sliding), the contact impulse for the $k$-th contact point is computed by solving the following optimization problem that aims to minimize the kinetic energy at the contact point, based on the maximum dissipation principle: